feature-hub/feature-hub/README.md

     [semver-compatible](https://semver.org) with the declared dependencies.
 1.  `config` — a consumer config object that is provided by the integrator.

-A Feature Service provider can support multiple major versions at the same time.
+A Feature Service provider can support multiple major versions at the same time which have access to the same underlying shared state.
 The `create` method must return an object with a so-called Feature Service binder for each supported major version.
 The Feature Service binder is a function that is called for each consumer.
 It returns a Feature Service binding with a consumer-bound `featureService` and an optional `unbind` method.
 The Feature Service registry passes the bound Feature Service to the consumer's `create` method.

 With this in mind, a simple counter Feature Service could look like this: